helsingborg-stad/Municipio/library/SchemaData/readme.md

-## Schema DAta Feature in Municipio Theme
+## Schema Data Feature in Municipio Theme

 This feature adds schema data to your site.
 Schema data is a type of metadata that helps search engines understand the content of your site.
 This can help improve the appearance of your site in search results.
 Post types can be configured to use a specific type of schema data.